scapaf64-prog/my-python-games/README.md

 Feel free to change the code, make classes and so on.
 With ChatGPT I was able to realize my ideas in a very short time.

-So i make some cool Tetris-clones, an addicting Space Invaders and a heavy shooter called "Blitzkrieg".
+So I make some cool Tetris-clones, an addicting Space Invaders and a heavy shooter called "Blitzkrieg".

 Have fun.